Remember when people doubted the future of Delicious? Seems like just yesterday.

 For us, Delicious fills the gaps between tweet, save and archive.
 We know that everything will be cataloged somewhere, and we can be selective about what we share via social media, concentrating on the good stuff.
 Plus, with the export options that Delicious provides, you know that you’ll always have our bookmarks in one form or another.

 What other ways have you used Delicious?
-Let me know in the comments.
+Let me know.